 PrestaShop will then check for compatibility.
 Click the “Next” button after it has been verified.

 Input your shop’s information and your administrator account details.
-This username and password is not for the database.
+This username and password are not for the database.
 It’s for when you access PrestaShop as the administrator.

 When you’re done, click the “Next” button to continue.